 HTC Gratia Review

-HTC HD mini has been reborn in the HTC Gratia, and other transcendent stuff, we assure you this is not exactly the case.
+Now before you say that the HTC HD mini has been reborn in the HTC Gratia, and other transcendent stuff, we assure you this is not exactly the case.
 The Gratia has an optical trackpad, which the HD mini lacks, different buttons underneath the screen, because it is running Android, and... well, that's it.
 It looks exactly like its North American twin the HTC Aria on AT&T, though.

 On the inside, however, the difference is night and day.
 The HTC Gratia runs Android 2.2 Froyo, whereas the HD mmini was HTC's last handset with Windows Mobile.
 We don't blame the Taiwanese that they didn't want their top-shelf industrial design to go to waste, just because Microsoft made WinMo obsolete.
 The HTC Gratia feels like one tiny, but solid Android handset, so let's dive into the details...